-The Catalytic Project focuses on a Comprehensive Crime Prevention, Intervention and Re-entry System in Solano County.
 The County and its partners will offer services, programs and projects that move from incarceration to an integrated approach aimed at eliminating recidivism and reducing the growing need for jail beds.
 Programs on gang prevention, methamphetamine prevention, juvenile recidivism and positive parenting are parts of the integrated systems approach.
 Emergency preparedness will continue to play a key role in maintaining a safe community.